robinhood/faust/docs/userguide/agents.rst

 An agent is a stream processor, but more specifically an async function decorated with the ``@app.agent`` decorator.

-The agent takes a stream as argument, and then consumes that stream processing the messages in it:
+The agent takes a stream as the argument, and then consumes that stream processing the messages in it:

 .. sourcecode:: python